 - 1/4 cup thinly sliced fresh basil, for garnish

-- With a sharp knife, cut the raw kernels off the ears of corn.
+- With a sharp knife, cut the kernels off the fresh ears of corn into a large bowl.
 You don't need to cut too close to the base of the kernels, as you want to leave a bit for the next step.
 You'll need about 3-1/2 to 4 cups of kernels for this soup.
 Set corn kernels aside.

 - After the kernels have been cut off, stand one cob on end in a shallow dish and use the back edge of the knife to scrape the cobs and extract as much "milk" and solids as you can.
 Set this corn milk mixture aside as well.

-- Set the same pot back over medium-high heat and add the oil.
+- Set the same pot back on the stove-top over medium-high heat.
+Add the olive oil.
 When it's hot, add in the onion and cook, stirring, until translucent.
-Add the garlic and cook briefly, until fragrant.
-Reduce the heat to medium, add the celery and a sprinkling of salt and stir to combine.
-Cover the pot and cook until the vegetables start to soften, stirring occasionally to prevent them from browning, about 5 minutes.
+Reduce the heat to medium and add the celery a pinch of salt and stir to combine.
+Cover the pot and cook until the vegetables start to soften, stirring occasionally to prevent them from browning, about 3-4 minutes.
 Add the potatoes, marjoram, black pepper and cayenne and stir.
 Add the corn stock and bring to a boil over medium-high heat.
 Cover the pot and lower the heat to medium low.
 Simmer until the vegetables are tender, about 20 to 30 minutes.
 Add most of the corn kernels, reserving about 1 cup.
 Simmer the soup for another 10 minutes.

-- Pure the soup in the pot with an immersion blender or in small batches in a blender (be careful to fill the blender no more than one-third full and hold a towel over the lid while you turn it on).
+- Puree the soup in the pot with an immersion blender or in small batches in a blender (be careful to fill the blender no more than one-third full and hold a towel over the lid while you turn it on).
 Put the pureed soup back in the pot.
 Taste for seasoning and add more salt or pepper if necessary.
-Add the reserved corn kernels and corn "milk,” and simmer just long enough to take the raw edge off the corn, about 5 min. (*I just turn the heat off the pot after adding and let the hot soup cook it slightly.
-I find it’s the best way to preserve some great crunch to the corn while allowing it to cook just slightly.)
-Serve hot, warm, or at room temperature, garnished with a small dollop of sour cream and the tomatoes and basil.
+Add the reserved corn kernels and corn "milk," .
+Turn the heat off under the pot after adding corn/corn milk and let stand 5 minutes, so the hot soup cooks it slightly.
+Serve hot, warm, or at room temperature, garnished with chopped tomatoes and basil.